SLUBioinformaticsInfrastructure/Three_Bees_Workshop_Series/README.md

 As the workshop series progresses this repository will be filled with the contents of each instance.

 Planned instances:
-- 08th Apr 2024 Intermediate ggplot in R
+- 22nd Apr 2024 postponed due to illness
-- 22nd Apr 2024 Introduction to High Performance Computing
+- 06th May 2024 Introduction to High Performance Computing
-- 06th May 2024 Tools and tricks for reproducible research
+- 20th May 2024 Tools and tricks for reproducible research
-- 20th May 2024 Introduction to git
+- 03rd Jun 2024 Introduction to git
-- 03rd Jun 2024 Project organization in R
+- 17th Jun 2024 Project organization in R
-- 17th Jun 2024 interactive visualization in R "shiny"
+- 01st Jul 2024 interactive visualization in R "shiny"

 Past instances:
 - 13th Nov 2023	Introduction to R